engineersunit/tech-stack-tree-map/README.md

 ![Tech Stack Treemap](./docs/images/tech-stack-tree-map.png)

-An Oracle JET 19 web app that renders a treemap of technologies and their impact using data from a CSV file.
-The app follows the JET Cookbook’s Treemap Node Content approach.
+An Oracle JET 19 web app that renders a hierarchical treemap of technologies and their impact using data from a CSV file.
+The app uses the JET Cookbook’s Treemap Node Content approach to render icons on leaf nodes.

 Demo target (local dev server):
 - http://localhost:8000